 Best Budget Option

 Most AR-15s come with some type of muzzle device.
-Although it could be a flash hider or a compensator, muzzle brakes are the most common.
+It could be a flash hider or an AR-15 compensator; muzzle brakes are the most common.
 There are also combinations of two of the three.
-In this article, we will focus both on muzzle brakes as well as compensator/muzzle brake hybrids.
+In this article, we will focus on the Best Muzzle Brakes and compensator/muzzle brake hybrids.
 The primary function of a muzzle brake is to lower and limit recoil and muzzle rise by redirecting gasses that escape from the muzzle of your gun.

-Here’s our list of the top AR15 muzzle brakes on the market today.
+Here’s our list of the best muzzle brakes on the market today.
 Whatever you need, we’re sure you’ll it below.

 VG6 Precision AR-15 Gamma 556 Muzzle Brake 5.56

-The first thing you will notice after installing and firing is a significant reduction in muzzle climb and recoil, although the main feature here is managing recoil.
+The first thing you will notice after installing and firing is a significant reduction in muzzle climb and recoil, although the main feature here is recoil reduction.
 You have two large baffles on each side of the device to mitigate recoil and several parallel openings at the top of the device to combat muzzle rise.

-Even though the manufacturer suggests that this hybrid device is best suited for SBR’s and AR-15 pistols, it can be installed on barrels ranging from 10,5 to 18.5 inches using your standard AR tool.
+Even though the manufacturer suggests that this hybrid device is best suited for SBR’s and AR-15 pistols, and is optimized for barrels ranging from 10,5 to 18.5 inches using your standard AR tool.
 A crush washer is provided in the package.

 This item is made in the USA, in VG6’s Tacoma, Washington plant.
 It’s made from 17-4ph heat-treated stainless steel and finished with Black Nitride, giving it a satin finish, which, besides being really aesthetically pleasing, also offers high durability and corrosion protection.